ChenghengLi/EchoLink/Readme.md

    - Work on the issue in the respective branch.
    - Once the task is completed, push the development branch.

-3. **Branches**
+3. **Healthy Branches**

-   - Branches information will be available soon after setting up the definitive healthy branches.
+   - There will be 3 healthy branches: dev, master and production.
+Each branch description will be available soon.

 ## Contributors